communication

 Tips for Effective Communication - By Eric Kaufmann

-Many social scientists believe that humans are different from animals because we developed language & communication & that these are the hallmark of Human development.
-As language & communication advanced our ancestors were able to combine their ideas & experiences with one another & this nurtured the evolution of culture, religion & science.
+Many social scientists believe that humans are different from animals because we developed language and communication and that these are the hallmark of Human development.
+As language and communication advanced our ancestors were able to combine their ideas and experiences with one another and this nurtured the evolution of culture, religion and science.

-Although speaking & communicating is innately human it's often mysterious.
-In fact, our historic predecessors believed that language & communication were awesome gifts from the gods; the Greek god Hermes, the Egyptian Thoth & the Roman god Mercury were considered to be the givers of speech, language & communications.
+Although speaking and communicating is innately human it's often mysterious.
+In fact, our historic predecessors believed that language and communication were awesome gifts from the gods; the Greek god Hermes, the Egyptian Thoth and the Roman god Mercury were considered to be the givers of speech, language and communications.

 Communication deserves to be understood as more than a mysterious gift from the gods.
 We need to answer the question 'what is communication?'